KeZhang-dev/footprint-v2/README.md

 ## Self-Reflection

-If I were to do this project again, I would:
+If I had more time to polish this project, I would:

-- Test the deployment pipeline much earlier in the development process, rather than in the final hours — several late-stage issues (a circular module import causing runtime bugs, ephemeral filesystem data loss on the free hosting tier) would have been caught with more time to investigate and fix properly
+- Test the deployment pipeline much earlier in the development process, rather than in the final hours — several late-stage issues (a circular module import causing runtime bugs, ephemeral filesystem data loss on the free hosting tier) could have been investigated and fixed properly with more time to spare.
-- Plan for database and file persistence in production from the start of the deployment strategy, rather than discovering the need for a persistent disk after losing test data
+- Plan for database and file persistence in production from the very start of the deployment strategy, rather than discovering the need for a persistent disk only after losing test data.
-- Add broader test coverage beyond the minimum required components
+- Add new features such as user-to-user messaging, to make it a truly social platform.
+- Add an AI Chat feature to help new users — for example, automatically sending platform rules and answering simple questions through an AI chatbot.
+- Finally, fix a number of functional bugs — while the app currently satisfies basic CRUD requirements, it's not yet a fully polished product from a real-world perspective, and there are still many features that need further validation and refinement.

 ## AI Usage